 Activity Updates

-contacts received by our hotlines reporting marine protected animals that may need support.
+contacts handled by our hotlines reporting marine protected animals that may need support.

 instances of field support activity conducted by HMAR volunteers and staff.